G-Research/siembol/CONTRIBUTING.md

 ## Gitter

 Sometimes, it's good to hash things out in real time.
-We have a Gitter community where you can chat with other siembol developers and get feedback and support (even if it's just moral support!).
+We have a Gitter community where you can chat with other Siembol developers and get feedback and support (even if it's just moral support!).

 To join our Gitter community, use this link: